HeronSchool/Data-Visualization-using-R/README.md

 When setting up a MySQL workbench, you need to check the host, port, user, password and dbname.

 ## R Setting
-First, Inside the world_country_boxplot.R file, change the dbname, host, port, user, password of con variable according to your setting.
+First, Inside the world_country_boxplot.R file, change the `dbname`, `host`, `port`, `user`, `password` of `con` variable according to your setting.
 Then you can run the Project and see how the boxplot is shown while changing the choice of the input of Shiny layout.

 ## Result
 <img width="1906" height="748" alt="image" src="https://github.com/user-attachments/assets/66c9be12-4842-4836-ba5d-e675fca49b98" />